ASG Astronomy

 Take this image for example, not to scale, but illustrates that a slower refractor with F/7 compared to the light cone of F/2 is much narrower.
-The slower F/7 present sharper this way, but the F/2 is gathering more light, thus the speed increase.
+The slower F/7 present well with a narrow optical train setup this way, but the F/2 is gathering more light, thus the speed increase.
 Steeper light curves mean you need to accommodate that in the optical train you run.
 48mm may still obstruct a full frame sensor!

 So the question soon becomes how big of an optical pathway do you need on a RASA 11 with a full frame sensor?